 For being such a bucket list hike, it’s good to know that in the summer months, you can do it in one day thanks to the shuttle bus that takes you from Capileira up to Mirador de Trevelez.

 It picks you up 6 hours later, giving you plenty of time to hike to the top and back down with time for breaks to take in the views, catch your breath, and have your lunch at the top.
+This is one of the most popular hikes in Granada and the locals will definitely respect you for having climbed Mulhacen!

 But Mulhacen can be reached from the west flank too, which is a much harder hike and usually done as a two-day hiking trip.
-Either from Hoya del Portillo past Refugio de Poqueira, where you can stay the night or from Hoya de la Mora, past Veleta peak, where you can stay in one of several unguarded refuges on the way.
+Either from Hoya del Portillo past Refugio de Poqueira, where you can stay the night, or from Hoya de la Mora, past Veleta peak, where you can stay in one of several unguarded refuges on the way.

 As an alternative, you can also start hiking in Trevelez taking the Siete Lagunas hike.
 For either of these trails, it’s recommended to bring hiking poles as they can get rough and steep at times.